Shams-ol-Emareh: Decorations

+A sample of tiling on the porch of the main building.
+These are later reproductions of lower quality which were added when a non-original staircase was removed during restoration work.

 The floor of the shah's porch and façade are decorated with Qajar style seven colour tiling.
 Although the style is Iranian, the tiling depicts European natural landscapes and western architecture.

 The columns’ marble bases are decorated with highlighted motifs of plants and animals faces.
 It seems these motifs belong to different epochs.